realsensesolutions/actions-aws-aurora-dsql/README.md

 - Authentication tokens are short-lived and must be regenerated regularly
 - The service is currently available in select AWS regions
 - Pricing is based on read/write operations and storage usage
+- **Resource Attribute Discovery**: Aurora DSQL is a new service and some Terraform attributes may need verification.
+The action includes debug output to help identify available attributes.

 ## Limitations